 Is IT part of the business?
-After over 10 years of discussions, I still hear lots of debate about whether the IT department should be in a customer/supplier relationship (often described as being a service provider) or seen as an integral part of the business along with their colleagues in other departments.
+After over 10 years of discussions, I still hear lots of IT service management (ITSM) debate about whether the IT department should be in a customer/supplier relationship (often described as being a service provider) or seen as an integral part of the business along with their colleagues in other departments.

 The “integral part” camp are keen to point out that you won’t hear other functions such as Human Resources (HR), Marketing, or Finance having the same debate about their position, and talking about “business alignment.”
 And much smirking would doubtless result at the notion of quantifying the cost to the business if HR was down for two hours!
 And if Finance disappeared for a week, the beans would still be there (to be counted) when they returned.